v1.2.0 · MIT licensed · self-hosted

 QR codes that stay yours.

 A self-hosted, open-source QR generator with optional auth, scan analytics, and admin controls.
-No SaaS account, no trackers, no third parties — ever.
+No SaaS account, no trackers by default, and optional integrations you control.

 docker compose up single container SQLite-backed